moq-wg/wg-materials/interim-24-06-12-virtual/ttl-use-cases.md

   3. In some applications, the arrival of newer groups or objects may change what is useful<br>
     _Example_: Don't deliver object from groups more than 1 behind live head

+This is orthogonal to caching, timeouts should also apply to queuing.

-Objects which arrive at a cache live may be cached and retrieved as VoD or live rewind.
+Combining #1 and #2: Objects which arrive at a relay live may be cached and retrieved later as VoD or live rewind.
 A live subscriber might not want to receive data older than say, 10 seconds, but the publisher might want that data to reside in a cache for up to 30 minutes.

 ## Use Case #3 - Policy
 Publisher can set a policy on a track indicating an absolute time after which an object must not be served